How to strategically manage your marketing spend in 2023 with 8 integrated marketing budget templates

-Setting strategic and channel direction, working toward commercial objectives and KPIs and monitoring success is great, but if you're not tracking your ROI per channel it's hard to understand how much money you've had to spend to see a return.
+Setting strategic and channel direction, working toward commercial objectives and KPIs, and monitoring your success is great.
+But if you're not tracking your ROI per channel it's hard to understand how much money you've had to spend to see a return.
 That's why you need a practical, accessible marketing budget.

 How much budget is allocated to marketing?

 The latest CMO survey found that yearly growth in marketing spending is predicted to rise from 11.7% to 13.6% in 2023.

 Within this growing budget, digital marketing spending, which currently accounts for 57.1% of marketing budgets, is expected to grow by 16.2% over the next year.

 A competitive marketing environment in 2023 means reporting and forecasting your marketing spend is more important than ever.

 If you can't prove a tactic has been successful, it will be even more difficult to justify the expenditure against a backdrop of global inflation.